Water firms face growing criticism over beach sewage

 Speaking to Times Radio on Sunday, Mr Cutts said: "They tend to hide because they are protected slightly by the government as well - and a series of governments, not just the one that's currently in power at the moment."

-Middlesbrough's mayor has warned people to stay away from beaches in Teesside because of "totally unacceptable" sewage discharges, pointing out there was never a good time to make such a call but that he had been left needing to do so in the holiday season when he would normally want people to head to his region's coast.
+Middlesbrough's mayor has warned people to stay away from beaches in Teesside because of "totally unacceptable" sewage discharges.

+He said there was never a good time to make such a call but pointed out he had been left needing to do so in the holiday season when he would normally want people to head to his region's coast.

 Labour leader Sir Keir Starmer said the government had its head in the sand and accused ministers of not being tough enough on water companies, while cutting funding for the Environment Agency.